Choose your thoughts wisely

 - Every day you go for a walk and you have learned to dread walking past the house with the barking dog.
 Ask yourself what you can do about this intrusion on your meditative stroll.

-All of these things are usually done subconsciously out of habit, so you need to deliberately ask the question in your mind, out loud, or on paper.
+All of these things are usually done subconsciously out of habit, so you need to pay attention to tension and deliberately ask the question in your mind, out loud, or on paper.
 The answer will be impressed on your mind like an idea and when you connect that idea to a good, bad or neutral feeling you will know a lot more about yourself.

 Focus on what you want…not what you don’t want